What to do to get ready?

 3. Ask your agent to take you on a tour of the area.

-Even if you have lived in a place your whole life it is quite likely your real estate agent knows a few neighborhoods you haven’t seen.
+Even if you have lived in a place your whole life it is quite likely your real estate agent knows a few neighborhoods you have not seen.
 Drive through neighborhoods and identify the ones you would like to pursue.

-Ask your agent to walk you through the contract, review it and become familiar with what you are saying by signing that contract.
+4. Ask your agent to help you become familiar with the purchase contract.